 The Exemplification itself is simple to set up, as there are only five spoken parts, those being:

 1. Presiding Officer (Serves as Master of Ceremonies)

 2. Chaplain (Leads Assembly in Opening and Closing Prayers)

 3. Presenter on Charity (Teaches the Lesson on Charity and delivers the Discourse on the Rosary)

 4. Presenter on Unity (Teaches the Lesson on Unity)

 5. Presenter on Fraternity (Teaches the Lesson on Fraternity)

-7. Investing Officer (Presents Rosaries and Lapel Pins to the Candidates)
+2. Investing Officer(s) (Presents Rosaries and Lapel Pins to the Candidates)

 Depending upon the number of candidates, the exemplification will typically last no longer than thirty to forty minutes.
 To make the new members and their families feel welcome, be sure to schedule a social or dinner after the Exemplification.
 There should not be any talks at the conclusion of the Exemplification, as the social or dinner would be the appropriate time to recognize the Field Agent and the Grand Knight, if they wanted to say a few words to the group.